We’ll be discussing the top archery facts in this article.

 “no one gets shot, no one gets concussions, no one breaks an arm or a leg,” Gibilaro said.

-Thanks to that, it is becoming a more and more popular sport in schools.
+Thanks to that, it’s becoming a more and more popular sport in schools.

 5. Arrows Typically Do Not Kill The Target Immediately

-What about all the movies I have seen and the video games where arrows kill the bad guy.
+What about all the movies I’ve seen and the video games where arrows kill the bad guy.

 Although the bow and arrow are responsible for the highest number of deaths in history, they rarely cause direct death.

-Well, unless they hit the heart or brain directly, they cannot cause immediate death.
+Well, unless they hit the heart or brain directly, they can’t cause immediate death.

 Sure they can injure someone badly and can cause considerable damage.